-My dissertation, finished summer 2018, is tited "An Aspirational Rhetoric of Anti-Racism: A Participatory Study of Responsive Engagement."
-This page gives a conceptual overview, with some excerpts.
+My dissertation, finished summer 2018, was tited "An Aspirational Rhetoric of Anti-Racism: A Participatory Study of Responsive Engagement."
+This page gives a conceptual overview and includes a link to download.

 I expand and use an analytic framework in which the core of anti-racist rhetorical practice is a process of seeking exposure, receiving people’s guidance and advice, and acting.
 Three practices are developed in collaboration with participants for their potential to maintain this rhetorical process: call-and-response, debriefing, and a strategy for researchers of participation.
 I find that the scripted, community-authorized nature of call-and-response makes participating a way of speaking so as to be shaped.
 People’s willingness to participate creates habit, teaching them to yield control and stay exposed.
 Debriefing is a strategy for white people to support each other, by talking through day-to-day stories that might otherwise make them feel stuck.
 Debriefing gets people out of their own interpretive ruts, opening themselves up to insights by others that can support continued and new action.
 Finally, participation addresses researchers’ need to also learn to maintain exposure to others.
 Participation yields the researcher’s control to people in and around a project, and exposes ethical calls that would otherwise remain hidden.